ross-abaco/ics8580-gstreamer1.0-plugin/README.md

 ```
 # Known Issues
 * PAL/NTSC input deinterlacing drops every odd lines (very basic).
 Could do with improvement.
-* PAL/NTSC output interlacing does not work yet.
+* PAL/NTSC output interlacing is macro defined in sink.
+Need to auto detect.
 * Not all modes have been tested.
 Contact author for more information.

 # Links